gerbsec/CS-Tooling/README.md

-# CS-Tooling
+# Red Team Tradecraft
-Random tools that i wrote/found.

-I want to add some tooling from maldev academy that ill writ soon.
+Most tools I wrote, some tools I borrowed from others.
+I mainly use this as mynotes platform hopefully it could be of good use for someone ethical :D